1Birdo/Gostress-Optimized/README.md

 ## 🔁 TLS Proxy Module

-The TLS Proxy module enables encrypted traffic forwarding between bots and the core C2 server.
-This acts as a secure intermediary, offering stealth, traffic redirection, and flexible network deployment strategies.
+The TLS Proxy module enables encrypted traffic forwarding between Clients and the C2 server.
+This acts as a secure Third-party, offering stealth, traffic redirection, and flexible network deployment strategies.

+Hopefully to have P2P + load-balancing capabilites Implemented soon

 ---
 <table>